laurolyra/CookMaster/README.md

 `npm install`

-6 - Execute script `create_table.sql` to create the database.
+4 - Execute script `create_table.sql` to create the database.

 5 - Start the application

 `node index.js`

+6 - Open your browser and navigate to http://localhost:3000

 # Fulfilled Requirements